Skip to content

 Overview

-Tallyfy Manufactory is a scalable API-based events lifecycle engine that handles event collection querying and triggering for authenticated users while allowing organizations to maintain control over their own analytics and visualization capabilities as a cost-effective alternative to comprehensive platforms.
+Tallyfy Manufactory is an API-based events lifecycle engine that provides scalable infrastructure for collecting querying and triggering events from authenticated users while allowing organizations to maintain control over their analytics and visualizations as a cost-effective alternative to premium event platforms.

 Manufactory > Use cases and internal use with Tallyfy Pro